IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/linear-progress.md

 ---

 # $Platform$ Linear Progress Overview
 The $ProductName$ Linear Progress Indicator component provides a visual indicator of an application’s process as it changes.
-The indicator updates its appearance as its state changes.
-The indicator can be styled with a choice of colors in stripes or solids.
+The `LinearProgress` indicator updates its appearance as its state changes.
+Also, you can style this component with a choice of colors in stripes or solids.

 ## $Platform$ Linear Progress Example